Chapter Twenty Nine I

 Janah sips tea, mildly amused.
-She had taken in the expressions and body language of the parents.
-I was only partially kidding, Janah could read much of anyone’s mood by simple observation.
-Often it was a short step to what they were thinking.
-I saw no reason to go into that.
+She's taken in the expressions and body language of the parents.
+I was only partially kidding, Janah can read much of anyone’s mood by simple observation.
+Often it's a short step to what they were thinking.
+I see no reason to go into that.

 She flashes her thought me, “They have some concerns, but mostly they’re simply interested.
 For the most part they’re having fun with the whole thing.
 We don’t need to provide elaborate reassurances.”